-There's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make additional payments which apply toward the loan principal.
-Borrowers can accomplish this in various ways.
-Making 1 extra payment once every year is perhaps the easiest to keep track of.
-If you can't afford to pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Finally, you can commit to paying a half payment every other week.
-Each of these options produces slightly different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.
+There's a trick to significantly reduce the length of your mortgage and save thousands in interest: Make additional payments that apply to the loan principal.
+Borrowers can pay more on the principal in various ways.
+Making a single additional payment one time every year is likely the simplest to track.
+If you can't pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another very popular option is to pay half of your payment every other week.
+The effect here is that you will make one extra monthly payment in a year.
+These options differ slightly in lowering the final payback amount and shortening payback length, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.